GuipengLi/Dcluster/README.rst

 Test data
 ---------
 See the test.dat in test/.
 One can choose different cluster centers based on Decision Graph.
+And please first press key 'n' then 'Enter' to quit.
+Result will be saved automatically.

 .. image:: test/CLUSTER_ASSIGNATION.png
 .. image:: test/CLUSTER_ASSIGNATION_2.png

 Contact
 -------